cgruver/cgruver/_pages/home-lab/lab-build/lab-network-setup.md

    labcli --router -i -e -wl
    ```

-   You will prompted to enter an `SSID` and a passphrase for your new lab network.
+   You will prompted to enter an `ESSID` and a passphrase for your new lab network.

    __To use the router in repeater mode, do this instead:__